rapid7/metasploit-framework/documentation/modules/post/windows/manage/dell_memory_protect.md

 ### PID

 The ID of the targetted process.
+If set to 0 (the default value), the module will automatically find lsass.exe.

 ## Verification Steps